Sometimes we include links to online retail stores and sales made through such links may earn us a small commission. For more info, go here.

 Compatible with the Mini-ITX, Micro-ATX, and ATX form factor motherboards, there is just the Extended ATX size that the chassis doesn’t go with.
 Moreover, ATX and Micro ATX motherboards are the most widely used which is why most of the buyers will be looking for the same size.

 So what makes it such a serious contender for the top slot?
-The overall performance in terms of cooling, graphics card slots and size, as well as the quality of build.
+The overall performance in terms of cooling, graphics card slots and size, as well as the quality of the build.
 Off the shelf, the front has two 120mm fans but it can dock as many as three front fans of 140mm.
 There also is space for three 120mm or two 140mm fans on the top although you’ll have to buy them separately.
 Other than that, a third fan takes up 120mm on the rear.
 Seven strong fans in total is possibly all you will ever need on that front.

 In line with other new products, you get a USB 3.1 Gen 2 Type C as well as two USB 3.0 and 2.0 each.
 In terms of PC hardware components, you get a total of six 3.5 inch drive bays alongside a single 2.5 inch one.
 As there is no 5.5-inch drive bay, you get a lot more space on the inside for other hardware.

 For instance, it has one of the greatest numbers of card slots to deploy your mettle: ten in total which includes two vertical graphics card slots!
-The only true downsides to the Thermaltake PC case is its slightly complicated filtering system which doesn’t slide out from the front or sides, resulting in an extra effort being required.
-The only other model as professionally made as Thermaltake case was the Cooler Master SL600M.
+The only true downside to the Thermaltake PC case is its slightly complicated filtering system which doesn’t slide out from the front or sides, resulting in an extra effort being required.
+The only other model as professionally made as a Thermaltake case was the Cooler Master SL600M.

 Best Value Mid Tower Case